-Healthix patient consent allows a provider organization (Single Participant Organization) to access patient's data stored by the RHIO to improve and expedite patient's medical care.
+Healthix patient consent allows a participating organization (Single Participant Organization) to access patient's data stored by the HIE to improve and expedite patient's medical care.
+All Patients' consent decision in New York State is defaulted to Undecided until the patient completes a consent form.
 Healthix provides its Participants with a standardized 2 or 3 option consent form, as applicable: